Macchi C.200 Saetta: North Africa

 Fitted with dust filters and designated C.200AS, the Saetta saw extensive use in North Africa, greater than any other theatre of war.
 The Macchi's introduction was not initially well received by pilots; in 1940, the first C.200 unit, the 4th Stormo, replaced the type with the C.R.42.
 The first combat missions were flown as escorts for Savoia-Marchetti SM.79 bombers attacking Malta in June 1940, where one C.200 was claimed by a Gladiator.
 On 11 June 1940, second day of war for Italy, the C.200s of 79a Squadriglia encountered one of the Sea Gladiators that had been scrambled from Hal Far, Malta.
 Flying Officer W. J. Wood claimed Tenente Giuseppe Pesola had been shot down, but the Italian pilot came back unscathed to his base.

 During April 1941, the C.200s of the 374th Squadriglia became the first unit to be stationed on the North African mainland.
 Further units, including the 153rd Gruppo and the 157th Gruppo, were stationed on the mainland as Allied air power in the region increased in capability and numbers, including aircraft such as the Hurricane and the P-40 Warhawk.
 According to Cattaneo, the C.200 performed well under the conditions of the desert climate, particularly due to its high structural strength and short takeoff run.

 On 8 December 1941, Macchi C.200s of the 153rd Gruppo engaged Hurricanes from 94 Squadron.
 A dogfight developed, with the commanding officer, Squadron Leader Linnard, attempting to intercept a Macchi attacking a Hurricane.
 Both aircraft were making steep turns and losing height.
 But Linnard was too late, and the Macchi, turning inside the Hurricane, had already hit the Hurricane's cockpit area.
 The stricken aircraft turned over at a low level and dived into the ground, bursting into flames.
-Its pilot, the New Zealand-born RAF "ace" (six enemy aircraft destroyed and many more probably destroyed) Flight Lieutenant Owen Vincent Tracey was killed.
+Its pilot, the New Zealand-born RAF "ace" (six enemy aircraft destroyed and many more probably destroyed) Flight Lieutenant Owen Tracey was killed.